-Gluten is a protein composite naturally present in wheat, barley, and rye; it’s also added to baked goods to make them chewy and used to thicken sauces, soups, condiments, and other processed foods.
-Going gluten-free means giving up on all these foods, but there’s no other option for those suffering from celiac disease and non-celiac gluten sensitivity.
+In the first of the two-part series, we explained how gluten, a protein composite naturally present in wheat, barley, and rye, is linked with celiac disease and non-celiac gluten sensitivity.
 According to the Archives of Internal Medicine, one in 133 people has celiac disease (CD) and at least another six percent of the US population suffers from non-celiac gluten sensitivity.